eske4/OvercookedController/README.md

 # OvercookedController

 This repository contains the code for a custom controller designed for the game "Overcooked!
 2".
-The controller is ingeniously split into three distinct parts, each serving a specific function:
+The controller is split into three distinct parts, each serving a specific function:

 <img src="https://github.com/eske4/OvercookedController/blob/main/images/AllComponents.jpg" width="800">